Ron Shelton’s bittersweet ode to loyalty, friendship and basketball

-White Men Can’t Jump is a movie which tackles social prejudice by making the topic key to its sense of comedy.
+White Men Can’t Jump is a movie that tackles social prejudice by making the topic key to its sense of comedy.

-Far from being the destructive tool one would come to expect from such movies, its racial narrative is used largely as a bonding device between cultures who are deemed incompatible by society.
-On the surface, Billy Hoyle (Harrelson) is a backwards hat-wearing white bread chump, while Sidney Deane (Snipes) is a slick talking brother with a doctorate in style.
-As Hoyle himself boldly analyses, Sidney would rather look good first then win, while Billy ‘listens’ to Sidney’s fellow brother Jimmy Hendrix, but doesn’t hear him.
+With White Men Can’t Jump, director Ron Shelton delivered a different kind of movie.
+It still tackled some of those themes: racial tensions, inner city poverty, the pressures of society to conform, but it focused more on kinship and the idea that brotherhood transcends race or creed.
+The movie’s racial narrative is used largely as a bonding device between cultures deemed incompatible by society.
+On the surface, Billy Hoyle (Harrelson) is a backwards hat-wearing white bread chump and Sidney Deane (Snipes) is a slick- talking brother with a doctorate in style.
+As Hoyle himself boldly analyses, Sidney would rather look good first then win, while Billy ‘listens’ to Sidney’s fellow brother Jimmy Hendrix but doesn’t hear him.
 Of course, there are giant holes in both of their observations.
 In reality, the two of them are more alike than either would ever care to admit.

-And you’re like every other brother I met on the playground – Billy Hoyle
+Billy Hoyle: And you’re like every other brother I met on the playground.

 Bittersweet and punctuated by a soulful, often tender soundtrack, the movie is ultimately about love and betrayal, about loyalty and friendship and the decisions we make.
-It is also about doing the right thing, and how ‘right’ can be a subjective term in relation to those people who make up our lives.
-Sport may be central to the lives of these characters, but there are more important things to consider, greater and more complex obstacles to conquer.
+It is also about doing the right thing, and how ‘right’ can be subjective in relation to those who make up our lives.
+Sport may be central to the existence of these characters, but there are more important things to consider; greater and more complex obstacles to conquer.

 Basketball, it seems, is merely a part of the solution.